google/earthenterprise/docs/geedocs/5.3.3/raw_sources/answer/fusionTutorial/createMapDB.rst.txt

          to **Succeeded**, and its **Current Version** column changes to the date and time the most recent build was started.

+      .. index: Push a Map Database to Google Earth Enterprise Server
       .. rubric:: Push a Map Database to Google Earth Enterprise Server

       .. rubric:: To push a map database: